 Undergraduate Academic Regulations

 Students who need to take a math course at CSU must complete the CSU Math Placement Test.
-Students who successfully exit CSU Learning Support math (or its equivalent) and students who transfer appropriate math credits might be exempted from this requirement.
-Students may register to take the placement test by doing one of the following:
+Students who take the Compass Math Test for Learning Support successfully exit CSU Learning Support math (or its equivalent), achieve a sufficient Math Readiness Score, or transfer appropriate math credits are exempted from this requirement.
+Students can register to take the placement test by doing one of the following:

 Early registration.
 A special advisement and early registration period is held each semester.
 Before early registration begins, all advisors set aside ample time to be available for academic advisement for the upcoming semester.
 Students are encouraged to make an appointment each semester to take advantage of this opportunity.

 Late registration and schedule change.
 Students who do not register early may register during late registration prior to the first day of classes.
 Additionally, students who wish to change their schedules may do so during the late registration and schedule change periods.

 Students may register via the web by using CougarNet and the Enrollment Services Tab.
 Please refer to the Columbus State University Class Schedules page on the university's Web for specific dates and information regarding early registration, late registration and schedule change.

 Normal study load.
 Students enrolled in 12 semester hours or more are considered full-time.
 However, most courses count as three semester hours of credit, and the normal course load for full-time students is five courses or 15 semester hours.